Frederick Bentham: Career

-Bentham started his working career with General Electric Company in 1929.
+Bentham started his career with General Electric Company in 1929.
 He was part of the theatre consulting engineers department, where he was assistant to Basil Davis in what was a two man department.
 The work was mainly concentrated on decorative lighting of movie theatres, which grew his interest in colour mixing and brought to his attention the electro-mechanical Mansell clutch.

 In 1932, Bentham joined Strand Electric and Engineering Company to manage both their demonstration theatre and their showroom.
 Strand Lighting was the leading brand in the British theatres and Bentham would go onto make his mark.
 It was in 1932 that he developed the first Light Console prototype, probably the first remote control for theatre lighting to be run one person, based on a Compton organ.
 He wrote about his idea in his article Light as an Art in The Builder.
 Previous to the Light Console, a complex mechanical device was used and the operators were unable to see the stage.
 The console used the Mansell clutch, which allowed remote control of dimmers from an electro-mechanically driven shaft.
 The Light Console could be located where a single operator could actually see what was being lit.
 His first prototype was used by Bentham to perform a colour light show at the Ideal Home Exhibition in 1932.
 He would continue to give demonstrations of what he called Colour Music.
 Bentham's early work included working as consultant, which in 1933 he worked at The Questors Theatre, in Ealing and John Christie at Glyndebourne.

 By 1936, he had exerted his influence on the company by introducing a new case-bound catalogue which included many innovative products designed by Bentham, including profile spotlights, parallel beamlights, and acting area spotlights.
 The catalogue also included models that only had an existence in its pages but could be built if required.
 He was elected to the Art Workers Guild as a Decorative Colour Worker member in 1936 after his lecture Stage Lighting as an Art at the Guild, in front of his father and George Bernard Shaw.
 However Bentham fell ill this year contracting Tuberculosis, which he would require major surgery for 11 years later, and did not return to work full time until 1939.
 His father Percy would also die this year.